risa-labs-inc/BOSS/docs/implementation/trackers/task_resolvers_testing_details.md

-# Implemented and Tested TaskResolvers
+# TaskResolvers Testing Details

-This document tracks the testing results for all implemented TaskResolvers in the BOSS project.
-Each entry includes detailed information about testing dates, health check status, sample tasks used, issues found, and fix status.
+This document provides detailed testing information for each TaskResolver in the BOSS framework, including test results, issues found, and implementation notes.

 ## Test Status Legend